Antmusic

-"Antmusic" is the third and final single from the album Kings of the Wild Frontier by Adam and the Ants.
-The name of the song is also a broad term Adam Ant uses to describe his music, both solo and with Adam and the Ants.
+"Antmusic" (often stylised as 'Antmusic') is a song written by Adam Ant & Marco Pirroni, and performed by Adam and the Ants on their second studio album, Kings of the Wild Frontier (1980).
+The name of the song is also a broad term Adam Ant uses to describe his music, both with Adam and the Ants and solo.

-The "Antmusic for sex people" logo first appeared on the cover of the Adam and the Ants' single, "Dog Eat Dog", and the line "Antmusic for sex people, Sex music for Antpeople" is sung in the track "Don't be Square (Be There)" from Kings of the Wild Frontier.
+The first use for the term 'Antmusic' was the "Antmusic for sex people" logo, which first appeared on the cover of the Adam and the Ants' single, "Dog Eat Dog".
+The line "Antmusic for sex people, Sex music for Antpeople" is sung in the track "Don't be Square (Be There)", which also appears on Kings of the Wild Frontier.
+Antmusic is also the name of a 1994 compilation album.

-On 28 November 1980, Adam and the Ants released "Antmusic" (often stylised as 'Antmusic') as the third single in the UK from Kings of the Wild Frontier.
-"Antmusic" peaked at No. 2 in the UK in January 1981, being held off the top by the re-release of John Lennon's "Imagine" after his murder in New York City on 8 December 1980.
+Single

+On 28 November 1980, 'Antmusic' was released as the third single in the UK from Kings of the Wild Frontier.
+It peaked at No. 2 in the UK in January 1981, being held off the top by the re-release of John Lennon's "Imagine" after his murder in New York City on 8 December 1980.
 In Australia, the single spent five weeks at No. 1 on the Kent Music Report and earned the band platinum certification for sales of over 100,000 copies.
 It also reached No. 2 in South Africa, No. 4 in Ireland, and No. 6 in New Zealand.
 The song was the only commercial single released from the album in North America, and it reached No. 14 on the US Rock Albums & Top Tracks chart, as well as number 19 on the National Disco Action Top 30 chart (alongside "Dog Eat Dog" and "Kings of the Wild Frontier").

 Music video

-"Antmusic" was the first music video directed by Steve Barron.
+'Antmusic' was the first music video directed by Steve Barron.
 It features the group invading a discothèque with a giant juke box that different members of the band are shown unplugging to go along with the line, "Unplug the jukebox and do us all a favor."
 The patrons of the disco stand transfixed, as the band persuades the young audience to turn away from disco music and dance to the new-styled Antmusic.
 Eventually, they win over their audience, who one by one begin dancing to the song.

 Amanda Donohoe, who was Adam Ant's girlfriend at the time, makes her acting debut in the music video.

 Royal Variety Performance

-On 18 April 1981, Adam and the Ants performed a medley of "Antmusic" & "Dog Eat Dog" at the Royal Variety Performance.
-It was during "Antmusic" that Kevin Mooney had a very public meltdown that led to his leaving the band.
+On 18 April 1981, Adam and the Ants performed a medley of 'Antmusic' & "Dog Eat Dog" at the Royal Variety Performance.
+It was during 'Antmusic' that Kevin Mooney had a very public meltdown that led to his leaving the band.
 As the band lip synced & mimed through the performance, Mooney took off his bass, placing it on the floor, making it obvious that he wasn't actually playing.